wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-create-upload-vhd-windows-server.md

 ## Step 3: Connect to your subscription from Azure PowerShell

 Before you can upload a .vhd file, you need to establish a secure connection between your computer and your subscription in Azure.
-You can use the Microsoft Azure Active Directory method or the certificate method to do this.
+You can use the Windows Azure Active Directory method or the certificate method to do this.

-> [AZURE.TIP] To get started with Azure PowerShell, see [How to install and configure Microsoft Azure PowerShell](../install-configure-powershell.md).
-For general information, see [Get Started with Microsoft Azure Cmdlets.](https://msdn.microsoft.com/library/azure/jj554332.aspx)
+> [AZURE.TIP] To get started with Azure PowerShell, see [How to install and configure Windows Azure PowerShell](/documentation/articles/install-configure-powershell).
+For general information, see [Get Started with Windows Azure Cmdlets.](https://msdn.microsoft.com/zh-cn/library/azure/jj554332.aspx)

-### Option 1: Use Microsoft Azure AD
+### Option 1: Use Windows Azure AD

 1. Open the Azure PowerShell console.